oscar6echo/nuxt-dashboard-template-doc/content/get-started/overview.md

 # Overview

-As a preamble you may read the introductory [Dashboarding with Nuxt](TBD) medium article.
+As a preamble you may read the introductory [Dashboarding with Nuxt/vue](https://medium.com/@olivier.borderies/dashboarding-with-nuxt-vue-5b3bb0fc048e) medium article.

 ## Motivation